dotlang/language/README.md

 ### Exception Handling
 ### Inheritance and Polymorphism
-- Tuples can inherit from other tuples by having their fields (Manually adding them or with explode operator (` `).
+- Tuples can inherit from other tuples by having their fields (Manually adding them or with `+` operator.
 This is similar to "Duck typing" in other languages but with data.
 So A can be trated like B if for every fields in B, I can write `A.field`.
 This allows developer to write subtypes for types he doesn't have access to.
 `type Shape := ();`
-`type Circle := (@Shape...)`
+`type Circle := Shape + (Shape...)`
-`type Square := (@Shape...)`
+`type Square := Shape + (Shape...)`
-`type Polygon := (@Shape...)`
+`type Polygon := Shape + (Shape...)`
 - You can define functions on types and specialize them for special subtypes.
 This gives polymorphic behavior.
 `func paint(o:Shape) {}`
 `func paint(o:any){}`